 I’m over on Greg Chapman‘s blog today, being interviewed by him regarding my novel Brutal Light.
 Greg, meanwhile, is being interviewed by me on my blog here regarding his new novella The Noctuary.
 I’m pretty sure this paradox will tear apart the fabric of space and time, so you’d better get both our books before that happens…

 Good morning!
-Greg Chapman is over here today, talking about his new novella from Damnation Books, The Noctuary.
+Greg Chapman is over here today, talking about his new novella, The Noctuary.
 Welcome, Greg!

 1) Tell us about yourself, and what drew you to writing.